cjunwon/SRILab-Parked-Cars-Road-Classification/README.md

 git checkout -b my-new-branch
 ```
 > **Note for contributers (SRILab Team members):** <br />
-For initial test code, we can just commit to ```main``` with .ipynb files named after each team member.
+For initial test code, we can just commit directly to the ```main``` branch with .ipynb files named after each team member.
 3. Make your changes and commit them:
 ```
 git commit -am 'Add new feature'